Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 Output:
-- {"name": "specifies", "inference": "Green Card means a certificate ... for the vehicle specified in the certificate", "source_entity": "GreenCard", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}
+- {"name": "specifies", "inference": "Green Card means an international certificate ... for the vehicle specified in the certificate", "source_entity": "GreenCard", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}

 ### MotorisedVehicle "1..1" --> "1..1" Engine : powered by